 Omitting the sounding data results in a larger area of UH probabilities greater than 50% in the latter half of the forecast than assimilating sounding data (Fig. 8).
-This suggests higher probabilities in the NO\SND and NO\V2 experiments than the other experiments, while the WDSS-II rotation track suggests a weaker mesocyclone during this period of the forecast.
+This suggests higher probabilities in the NO_SND and NO_V2 experiments than the other experiments, while the WDSS-II rotation track suggests a weaker mesocyclone during this period of the forecast.

-To examine the reason for the higher UH probabilities in the experiments without soundings, we examine the difference between CTRL and NO\SND experiments and between the NO\MM\MWR and NO\V2 experiments (Fig. 9).
-The source of the decreased UH in the CTRL and NO\MM\MWR experiments appears to be from the sounding launched farthest southeast.
+To examine the reason for the higher UH probabilities in the experiments without soundings, we examine the difference between CTRL and NO_SND experiments and between the NO_MM_MWR and NO_V2 experiments (Fig. 9).
+The source of the decreased UH in the CTRL and NO_MM_MWR experiments appears to be from the sounding launched farthest southeast.
 That sounding produces southeastward increments in the velocity, which corresponds to a decrease in wind speed in the inflow to the storm.
-The information from the soundings is advected northwestward with the wind in the inflow, producing the observed changes in the hodograph at 2240 UTC.
-The effect on the storm is that the soundings decrease vertical velocity at 500 m and therefore decrease low-level vorticity stretching.
+The information from the soundings is advected northwestward with the wind in the inflow.
+The effect on the storm is that the soundings decrease vertical velocity at 500 m AGL and therefore decrease low-level vorticity stretching.
 Both of these have a direct impact on the UH.